Information for Practicing Lawyers Who Are Interested in Transitioning to the Teaching of Business Law

 Resources for Aspiring Business Law Professors:

 The greatest mistake most lawyers make when applying for teaching jobs is overestimating the value of law practice and underestimating the need to demonstrate (1) teaching skills and, especially for tenure-track professors, (2) the ability to publish in law journals.
-As you prepare to apply for these jobs, you may find the following article helpful: R. Bird, Advice for the New Legal Studies Professor (2012).Members of the ALSB can also take advantage of a:
+As you prepare to apply for these jobs, you may find the following article helpful: Robert C. Bird, Advice for the New Legal Studies Professor, 29 J. Legal Stud.
+Educ.
+239 (2012) .Members of the ALSB can also take advantage of are:

 - mentorship program pairing new ALSB members with more experienced ones